faceyspacey/redux-first-router/README.md

 Does this work with React Native?
 > Yes, just like server side rendering, you can use the `history` package's `createMemoryHistory()` function.
 It's perfect for React Native's `Linking` API and push notifications in general.
 In fact, if you built your React Native app already and are just starting to deal with deep-linking and push notifications, **Redux First Router** is perfectly suited to be tacked on in final stages with very few changes.
+We also have first-class support for [**React Navigation**](./docs/react-navigation), which really is the crown jewel here and where we do most our work these days.
+It does some amazing things.
+[Check it out!](./docs/react-navigation)

 Ok, but there's gotta be a catch--what changes should I expect to make if I start using **Redux First Router**?
 > Primarily it will force you to consolidate the actions you use in your reducers.
 Whereas before you might have had